Sunspar/rust-oauth2-provider/README.md

 Of particular note is the fact that clients must be manually created, and that the only grant type currently supported is `client_credentials`.

 ## Known Deviations from RFC 6749
 - Currently, we only support the client_credentials grant type
-- error response messages may not conform to the RFC completely
+- we currently dont have scenarios where `invalid_scope` or `unauthorized_grant` errors are returned (§ 5.1)
 - Not all optional fields are available
+- we do not currently support Basic authentication for clients issued a password (§ 2.3.1)
 - We do not currently support client application creation via any accessible mechanism
 - We are not currently validating redirect_uri redirections as the appropriate grant(s) are not supported yet
+- redirection endpoint remains unimplemented, as the grant type that requires it is also missing

 ## Known Deviations From RFC 7662
 - Introspection does not provide the client creator
 - Not all optional fields are available

 # Contribution Notice

-This project is licensed under the MIT license, a copy of which is available alongside this repository in the AUTHORS.md file.
-Unless expressly stated otherwise, any contributions to this project will automatically be licensed under this license.
+This project is licensed under the Apache 2.0 license, a reference to which is available alongside this repository in the LICENSE file.
+Unless expressly stated otherwise, any contributions to this project will automatically be licensed under the Apache 2.0 License.